How to Visit Bryce Canyon National Park When You Only Have a Day

 Arriving in Bryce Canyon

-Bryce Canyon National Park is kind of in the middle of nowhere.
+Bryce Canyon National Park is in the middle of nowhere.

 • Distance from Salt Lake City – 270 miles